aoijs/aoi.music/README.md

-# aoi.music
+# @akarui/aoi.music

 Addition of the Music properties and foundation for aoi.js

 # basic usage